nebius/soperator/README.md

 - User and group identities
 - Job start/end times
 - Resource requests and allocations
+- If `protectedSecret` is set to true, the protected secret for MariaDB will be deleted after the MariaDB CR is deleted.

 This helps cluster administrators and users monitor resource utilization, enforce quotas, and generate usage reports for performance optimization or billing purposes.